StormStreaming/stormplayer-js/README.md

             },
             settings: {
                 autoStart: true,                              // if true, video will start playing automatically, but will be muted too
-                restartOnError: true,                         // if something bad happens, player will try to restart
-                reconnectTime: 1.0,                           // if a connection with a server fails, player will restart in given time
-                enabledProtocols: ["MSE", "HLS"],             // "MSE" for desktop, android browsers and iPad OS, "HLS" for iPhone iOS
-                video: {
-                    scalingMode: "letterbox"                  // possible values "fill", "letterbox", "crop" and "letterbox" },
                 debug: {
                     console: {                                // console output
                         enabled: true                         // if console output is activated